pnwairfire/bluesky/bluesky/web/README.md

 ### POST /api/v1/run/

-This API requires posted JSON with three top level keys - 'modules', 'fires', and 'request'.
+This API requires posted JSON with three top level keys - 'modules', 'fires', and 'config'.
 The 'fires' key lists the one or more fires to process.
 The 'modules' key is the order specific list of modules through which the fires should be run.
-The 'request' key specifies configuration data and other control parameters.
+The 'config' key specifies configuration data and other control parameters.

 #### Fire Fields

 The top level 'fires' object has data added to it as it moves through the pipeline of modules.
-Each module has its own set of required and optional fields that it uses, so the set of data needed for each fire depends on the modules to be run.
+Each module has its own set of required and optional fields that it uses, so that the set of data needed for each fire depends on the modules to be run.
 Generally, the further you are along the pipeline of modules, the more data you need.
-(Note, however, that some data required by earlier modules can be dropped when you pipe the fire data into later modules.)
+(Note, however, that some data required by earlier modules can be dropped when you pipe the fire data into downstream modules.)

 ##### fuelbeds